dietrichm/laravel-shopping-api/README.md

 While the project strives to have a clean separation between domain and application logic, it still uses Laravel and its base functionality, including Eloquent models, so a pure split-up does not take place.
 For instance, the `Product` entity is an Eloquent model containing scalar properties as opposed to value objects, and exposes the query builder methods it uses in the domain and application layer.
 The `Order` entity, on the other hand, is an aggregate root and firmly tied to the implementation offered by the event sourcing package.
 So, at this point in time, no separate repositories were implemented.

+### Event sourcing

+We want to keep track of which items were added but also removed from the basket.
+Both adding as well as removing an item from an order are business commands in the domain layer, each having their proper event.

+The shopping platform makes use of event sourcing and persists all Order domain events in the `Order` aggregate root.
+Recording a new event updates the current state of the aggregate while loading an `Order` from the database replays all domain events that have happened on it, meticulously recreating the state of the `Order` as it was when it was persisted.
+In particular, removed line items are being collected on the `Order` separately, so they can still be returned from the API in a distinct array in the order JSON data.

+Using event sourcing, at every point in time the application knows _exactly_ how the current state was achieved, and can make future decisions based on past actions, such as applying discounts for removed line items.

 ## Installation

 1. Start the Docker containers by issuing `make`.